jorishr/notes-on-javascript/_objects/mutability.md

 	- [Object mutability](#object-mutability-1)

 ## Immutable primitive values
-Strings, boleans and numbers are immutable, there values cannot be changed.
+Strings, booleans and numbers are immutable, there values cannot be changed.
 The code for number 22 is 22 and the code for "hello" is  "hello".
 You can operate on strings, booleans and numbers to create new values, but that does not affect the original.
 Thus two number 10 and 10 are precisely the same number, whether or not they refer to the same physical bits.

 For example, if you try to add properties to a binding that holds a string, this is not stored:
 ```js